The Mortgage Geezer is a trading style of Access Financial Services Ltd · FCA No. 301173 · Registered in England No. 04427489

 Straight-talking Darryl Dhoffer has been in the mortgage industry since 2004 and advising people on the best way to finance their home since 2015.
 CeMAP and CeRER qualified, Darryl built The Mortgage Geezer on a simple premise — that everyone deserves honest, expert mortgage advice delivered without jargon or hidden agendas.

-Known for his no-nonsense approach and genuine care for his clients, Darryl has helped hundreds of people secure mortgages — from straightforward first-time buyers to highly complex cases involving bad credit, IVAs and unusual income structures.
+Known for his no-nonsense approach and genuine care for his clients, Darryl has helped over 4,000 people secure mortgages — from straightforward first-time buyers to highly complex cases involving bad credit, IVAs and unusual income structures.

 When he's not securing great deals for clients, Darryl can be found on TikTok, dispensing mortgage wisdom to a growing audience and helping a new generation of buyers understand mortgages without the fluff.